capacitor-community/background-geolocation/README.md

 # Background Geolocation
-A Capacitor plugin which lets you receive geolocation updates even while the app is backgrounded.
+A Capacitor plugin that lets you receive geolocation updates even while the app is backgrounded.
 Only iOS and Android platforms are supported.

 ## Usage